aidanbudd/trainingPhyloIntro/usingNJplot.md

 # Using NJplot

 ## Introduction
-NJplot was written to view and investigate rooted phylogenetic trees estimated using the neighbor-joining (NJ) algorithm, described in this reference and distributed from this webpage at the University of Lyon 1.
+NJplot was written to view and investigate rooted phylogenetic trees estimated using the neighbor-joining (NJ) algorithm, described in [this article](http://www.ncbi.nlm.nih.gov/pubmed/8905155) and distributed by the University of Lyon 1 under [this link](http://doua.prabi.fr/software/njplot)

 NJplot is ideal for examining the initial results of a phylogenetic analysis, as long as the method used to estimate the phylogeny yields a bifurcating tree (as old versions of NJplot can not represent non-bifurcating trees - although newer versions e.g. 2.3 are able to display such trees).
 NJplot is ideal for this as it makes it both quick and easy to rotate subtrees around internal branches, basic but key features needed when exploring and comparing a tree with expectations/other trees.

-There are many software packages available for viewing trees, many of which offer more features and options than NJplot (for example Dendroscope or FigTree).
+There are many software packages available for viewing trees, many of which offer more features and options than NJplot (for example [Dendroscope](http://ab.inf.uni-tuebingen.de/software/dendroscope/welcome.html) or [FigTree](http://tree.bio.ed.ac.uk/software/figtree/)).
 These additional features can make these tools much more appropriate than NJplot as a starting place for preparing figures that include phylogenetic trees - however, the basic tasks of subtree rotation and rerooting are typically considerably quicker and easier to carry out in NJplot than more complex packages.

 Additionally, NJplot is fairly forgiving in the variety of input formats it accepts - allowing us to examine trees from most sources without manually editing the input files.